CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/agenda.rst

     -
     -
   * - 1300-1350
-    - Batch processing lidar
+    - Debugging Code and Where to find help
-    - Tyson
+    - Meg / Ryan
-    - PDAL and Entwine Point Tiles
+    - What to do when your code gives and error, where should you look for help?
     -
   * - 1350-1400
     - Wrap-up